antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 docker pull ghcr.io/antmicro/ros2-gui-node:kenning-ros2-demo
 ```

-or built from scratch with:
+or you can build it from scrach, by cloning ros2-gui-node and executing:

 ```
 sudo ./build-docker.sh